 If you owe taxes to the IRS, you are likely feeling overwhelmed.
 Unpaid taxes can have serious consequences at both the state and federal levels.
 There are many different methods they may employ to secure repayment on your debt.
 One of the most severe penalties you might face is a tax lien against your property.
 In the simplest terms, a tax lien is a public claim filed by the IRS or other agency against your property that notifies others that you owe the lienholder money.

-If you need IRS tax lien help in Baltimore, Maryland, the Delia Law team can assist you in overcoming your lien or potentially avoiding the long-term penalties that may come from a lien on your property.
+If you need IRS tax lien help in Bethesda, Maryland, the Delia Law team can assist you in overcoming your lien or potentially avoiding the long-term penalties that may come from a lien on your property.
 We know how difficult it is to seek help in such a situation, but we also know that getting help from an experienced tax attorney is the best way to avoid a worse one.
 An IRS lien against you or your business can also lead to significant financial complications, potentially resulting in you losing the property named in the lien or your business losing control over accounts receivable.
 The sooner you meet with an experienced tax attorney to resolve this issue, the more likely you are to avoid these severe penalties.

 What Is an IRS Tax Lien?